 Materials to Make a Simple Shirred Dress

 Shirred fabric is sometimes called ruched or smocked.
 That means the lines of elastic at one end of the fabric are already in it when you buy it, making this project even easier.
-The fabric can be purchased in a variety of colors and patterns both in stores and online.
+Shirred dress fabric can be purchased by the yard in a variety of colors and patterns both in stores and online.

 How to Make a Simple Shirred Dress